wagtail-nest/wagtail-personalisation/docs/default_rules.rst

 Included rules
 ==============

-Wagxperience comes with a base set of rules that allow you to start segmenting your visitors quickly.
+Wagtail Personalisation comes with a base set of rules that allow you to start segmenting your visitors quickly.